Scheveningen: History

 Since the 1970s the population of the original Scheveningen changed as the fishing industry declined and some artists and professionals moved in.
-Most of the fisherman, captains and trawler owners houses were demolished.
-Some still remain and have been protected by the authorities including some of the original 'hofjes' which in this area are enclosed areas with small row houses on each side and are not accessible to cars such as the Hofje van de Lange.
+Most of the fishermen, captains and trawler owners houses were demolished.
+Some still remain and have been protected by the authorities, including some of the original 'hofjes', in an enclosed area with small row houses on each side.

 Slobodan Milošević, the 3rd president of Serbia and Montenegro was found dead in his prison cell on 11 March 2006 while he was being held in the UN war crimes tribunal's detention center in Scheveningen.

 Culture

-In Scheveningen, a small number of predominantly elderly women are still wearing local Scheveningen costume.
-It is to be expected that this will soon be a thing of the past.
+Until recently, some elderly women still wore local Scheveningen costume, while the local Scheveningen dialect is hardly spoken by young people anymore.

-The local dialect, the Scheveningen dialect, is hardly spoken by young people anymore.
-Because of the closedness of the original village community, Scheveningen has many equal surnames.
-This led to the introduction of nicknames in local parlance in order to distinguish families better.
+Because of the closedness of the original village community, many shared the same surnames.
+This led to the introduction of nicknames in order to distinguish families better.
 For example, certain members from the Pronk family were known as 'the horse man', 'Piet the mouse', 'Born without a tooth' or 'Gerrit de sermon'.
-If you were a Pronk, a Scheveninger automatically asked 'who are you from?' to which the person addressed reacted with, for example, 'from the horse man'.
 Some common 'typical Scheveningen' family names are, for example, Bal, Dijkhuizen, Groen, Korving, Den Heijer, Knoester, De Niet, Plugge, Pronk, Rog, Spaans, Taal, Toet, Vrolijk, Zuurmond and Van der Zwan.
 Through the opening up of the fishing village from the beginning of the 20th century, this phenomenon has gradually become obsolete.